AbelVolpi/PokemonApi_Application/README.md

 ./gradlew testDebugUnitTest
 ```

-To generate the code coverage:
+To generate the code coverage of the entire project:
 ```
 ./gradlew jacocoTestReport
 ```